- Patch form for those who can't swallow capsules

 What’s in a Glowless patch?

 Glowless patches have similar ingredients to other Asian Glow solutions we’ve looked at.
-These particular patches include:
+However, these patches are misleading.
+When I first ordered my Glowless patches from website, it stated that these particular patches include:

 - Alpha Lipoic Acid